khaled39ab/Insta-Shohor/README.md

 * Description which was 30 characters was not work.
 * Comment box was not work
 * Hidden post was not work properly
-* Liked post was not show properly
+* Liked post was not show properly.

-I find them properly and fix them.
+I find them and fix them properly.